GallagherSecurity/cc-rest-docs/training/README.md

 # Cardholder flat fields

-“Flat fields” isn’t a term the REST API uses but it means the simple data like names, description, and PDF values that sit at the top level of a cardholder and do not have structures of their own.
+“Flat fields” isn't a term the REST API uses but it means the simple data like names, description, and PDF values that sit at the top level of a cardholder and do not have structures of their own.
 Other data such as cards, access group memberships, and competency assignments are one level down, in arrays, and contain other fields.